General Instructions for CA glue from Satellite City Instant Glues

 Use NCF Quick, NCF Hot, and NCF Stone accelerators with Hot Stuff thin CA glue, UFO Odorless thin CA glue, Super T medium gap-filling CA glue,Special T thick ultra-gap-filling CA glue, and UFO Odorless thick CA glue.

 What is the difference between all these accelerators?

 NCF Quick accelerator is our most popular accelerator for CA glue.
 This activator comes in an aerosol can, so it produces the finest mist while the user just holds down the button.
 This accelerator is generally the easiest to use, especially when you want to apply an even amount to a large surface, such as when finishing, soaking porous materials, etc. We recommend NCF Quick for nearly all customers and applications.

-NCF Hot and NCF Mild accelerators are very similar to NCF Quick, but they come in non-pressurized spray-pump bottles.
+NCF Hot is very similar to NCF Quick, but it comes in non-pressurized spray-pump bottles.
 Some customers prefer spray pump bottles because they feel they have more control over how much spray comes out.
 These bottles are also better if you have an application where it is appropriate to brush on the accelerator or apply a tiny amount with a dropper or a toothpick.
 In that case, you can easily unscrew the spray pump.
 NCF Hot accelerator cures about as quickly as NCF Quick.
-NCF Mild is formulated to cure CA glue more slowly, allowing more positioning time.

 All of our CA glue accelerators consist of a solvent and active ingredients.
 When sprayed on a surface or object, the solvent quickly evaporates (instantly for NCF Quick, very quickly for NCF Hot and Mild, and in about 50-60 seconds for Spray'N'Cure) leaving the active ingredients on the surface but no visible residue.